 You are going to use the simplest ingredients in the whole baking world.

 FLOUR.
 Simple all-purpose flour.
-Gluten-free flour will work just fine too.

 OLIVE OIL.
 No butter for this recipe, only a generous amount of olive oil.
 I use extra virgin olive oil but you may add a lighter olive oil.